Chris Marshall makes his 19 Advancement predictions for 2019 – share yours now!

 Schools conduct ‘campaigns’ aimed at their alumni all the time.
 Yet it may sound obvious but have you ever put yourself in the ‘receiving shoes’ of those alumni?
 What would be the perfect Alumni communications?

-This blog will be discussing how despite signs signalling otherwise, higher education disruption can be avoided in the industry.
+This blog will be discussing how despite signs signaling otherwise, higher education disruption can be avoided in the industry.
 I hear it all the time.
 Higher education is ripe for disruption.
 I have seen the worried looks of deans and vice-chancellors at conference after conference, many at a loss as how best to compete with the […]

 This blog will discuss and analyse the changing priorities of Alumni Relations for Seniors.
 The world of education is facing a number of demographic changes.
 I recently wrote about the growth of alumni from emerging markets such as China and the opportunity this presents to schools.

-Every now and again one comes across something so profound that you must implore your colleagues in the alumni profession to to see and hear it for themselves.
+Every now and again one comes across something so profound that you must implore your colleagues in the alumni profession to see and hear it for themselves.